Genaro Network (GNX) Price Hits $0.0030 on Major Exchanges

-Genaro Network (GNX) traded down 7.2% against the dollar during the 24-hour period ending at 15:00 PM Eastern on October 4th.
-Over the last seven days, Genaro Network has traded 4.9% lower against the dollar.
-Genaro Network has a market capitalization of $1.93 million and approximately $318,954.00 worth of Genaro Network was traded on exchanges in the last 24 hours.
-One Genaro Network coin can now be bought for approximately $0.0030 or 0.00000015 BTC on popular exchanges.
+Genaro Network (GNX) traded 7.2% lower against the dollar during the 24 hour period ending at 14:00 PM ET on October 5th.
+In the last seven days, Genaro Network has traded down 4.9% against the dollar.
+Genaro Network has a market cap of $1.96 million and approximately $318,954.00 worth of Genaro Network was traded on exchanges in the last day.
+One Genaro Network coin can now be purchased for $0.0030 or 0.00000015 BTC on major exchanges.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.